woaibin/dnspy-llm/llm-chat-feature-logic.md

     contains one of these substrings is skipped entirely.
   - Returns an array of `LlmSearchResult` with `Kind`, `Name`, `FullName`, `ModuleName`, and optional `Signature`.
-- `LlmSearchFormatter.FormatResults(...)` now only emits a short header line (`"Search results from dnSpy analysis cache (click an item below to navigate):"`), while each individual `LlmSearchResult` exposes a `DisplayText` property that is used by the UI as the clickable label.
+- `LlmSearchFormatter.FormatResults(...)` only emits a short header line (`"Search results from dnSpy analysis cache (click an item below to navigate):"`), while each individual `LlmSearchResult` exposes a `DisplayText` property that is used by the UI as the clickable label.